lvsz/software-architecture-notes/src/main/scala/chapter3/README.md

     - Advice code might get composed with methods unaware this could happen.
     - Having a part of the code base affect the behaviour of other modules in possibly unexpected ways can make it hard to maintain.
     - cf. fragile base class problem, where subclasses might get broken by assumption made about their super class.

+## Distributed systems

+### Resilience against delivery failures

+Rendering messages first-class entities enables implementing delivery guarantees:

+- **at-most-once delivery**:
+  - default strategy for Akka
+  - no state required at sender nor receiver
+  - message will be delivered [0,1] times
+- **at-least-once delivery**:
+  - keep state at sender to ensure message will be resent until acknowledged by recipient
+  - will most likely require a timer
+  - simply checking whether message arrived in the mailbox is inadequate, errors may still occur afterwards
+    - each implementation has different risks & needs, so default implementation can be given by a framework
+  - message will be delivered [1,∞] times, as acknowledgement messages may get lost
+- **exactly-once delivery**:
+  - like previous, but additional requirement for receiver to make sure only first delivery gets processed
+  - if receiver gets a message it already processed & acknowledged, assume acknowledgement message got lost, and simply resend acknowledgement message
+  - message will be delivered exactly 1 time
+    - assuming eventual availability of a channel between sender & recipient